needle-mirror/com.unity.netcode/Documentation~/command-stream.md

-# Command stream
+# Use the command stream to handle inputs

-The client sends a continuous command stream to the server when the `NetworkStreamConnection` is tagged to be "in-game".
-This stream includes all inputs and acknowledgements of the last received snapshot.
+Each client send a continuous command stream to the server when [`NetworkStreamConnection`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.NetworkStreamConnection.html) is tagged as in-game.
+This stream includes all inputs and acknowledgements of the last received snapshot, and is typically one packet per `ServerTick`.

 The connection is always kept alive, even if the client doesn't control any entities or generate any inputs that need to be transmitted to the server.
 The command packet is sent at a regular interval (every full simulated tick) to automatically acknowledge received snapshots, and to report other important information to the server.

 ## Creating inputs (commands)

-To create a new input type, create a struct that implements the `ICommandData` interface.
-To implement that interface you need to provide a property for accessing the `Tick`.
+To create a new input type, create a struct that implements the [`ICommandData`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.ICommandData.html) interface.
+To implement the interface, you need to provide a property for accessing the `Tick`.

 The serialization and registration code for the `ICommandData` is generated automatically, but you can also disable that and write the serialization [manually](#manual-serialization).